 - Delivery of careers linked content should be done in addition to lesson based activity.
-STEM Club careers learning cannot replace the careers linked learning that needs to be planned into lessons.
+STEM Club careers learning cannot replace the career learning that needs to be planned into lessons.

 - Are there students who are missing out on enrichment learning who would benefit from the opportunity?
 Is there a way of targeting these students?
 (I.e. selection criteria, focus of enrichment activity, altering the timing or location of activity)

 - Are enrichment activities an opportunity to attract employer support?
-Would an employer be willing to participate, or fund a STEM Club?
+Would an employer be willing to participate, or support a STEM Club?

-What is the place for careers as part of STEM enrichment activities?
-As Neil explains in the video, there is a distinction and a place for both curriculum-linked careers learning and careers enrichment activities.
+What is the place for careers in STEM enrichment activities?
+As Neil explains in the video, there is a distinction and a place for both curriculum-linked career learning and career enrichment activities.

-Share your thoughts about the balance to be had by having both curriculum-linked and enrichment careers learning.
+Share your thoughts about the balance to be had by having career learning in both the curriculum and enrichment activity.

 © National STEM Learning Centre